fastmachinelearning/hls4ml-tutorial/README.md

 conda env create -f environment.yml
 ```

+You should close the terminal and open a new one to make sure that Conda is correctly setup in your environment.

 In any new console, remember to activate the newly created environemnt:
 ```
 conda activate hls4ml-tutorial-cu